See what the IHS Markit Score report has to say about Ventas Inc.

 Credit default swap | Neutral

 The current level displays a neutral indicator.
-VTR credit default swap spreads are near their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.
+VTR credit default swap spreads are within the middle of their range for the last three years.

 Please send all inquiries related to the report to score@ihsmarkit.com.